temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ```
 <!--SNIPEND-->

-The code imports the `TASK_QUEUE_NAME` constant along with all of the Activities in the `src/activities.ts` file.
+The code imports the `TASK_QUEUE_NAME` constant along with all the Activities in the `src/activities.ts` file.
 It then defines an async function named `run` that creates and runs a Worker.
 The Worker takes a configuration object that specifies a  `workflowsPath` (the location of your Workflow file), your Activity functions, and the name of the Task Queue.

 In this case your Worker will run your Workflow and your two Activities, but there are cases where you could configure one Worker to run Activities, and another Worker to run the Workflows.